singularian/mdencode/README.md

 It can also generate a formatted signature from the ssss.db sqlite 3 file

 This example shows how to list the files in a ssss.db file sqlite3 signature db

+The columns are:

+file id, filepath, filename, version

 ```
 $ mddbreport ssss.db